ohmae/mmupnp/README.md

 ```

 By default ControlPoint will work with dual stack of IPv4 and IPv6.
-If you want to operate with IPv4 only, specify the protocol as follows.
+To operate with IPv4 only, specify the protocol as follows.

 ```java
 Params params = new Params().setProtocol(Protocol.IP_V4_ONLY);